Cardiac Monitor Technician Training Program and Career Facts

 What Kind of Training Is Needed?

-The lowest form of education you'll need to become a cardiac monitor technician may be a high school diploma or obtaining a GED.
-After completing your high school diploma, you may also choose to enter into an accredited post-secondary program that combines classroom and training experience.
+After completing your high school diploma, you can enter into an accredited postsecondary program that combines classroom and training experience.

 Training programs can offer courses and onsite medical skills, like CPR and pathogen protection, as well as other hospital or doctor's office skills.
 Simulation laboratory experiments can train you how to react and what proper protocols to take in case of a cardiac emergency.
-Some courses could include heart anatomy, medical terminology, cardiac rhythm analysis, cardiac system therapy and monitor interpretation.
+Some courses could include:

 The main accrediting organization is the Commission on Accreditation of Allied Health Professionals (CAAHEP), which accredits training programs under the 'cardiovascular technology' category.
 Cardiology technician programs may be available as 1-year certificate options, while cardiovascular technology programs may be more commonly offered as associate or bachelor's degree programs.